carpentries-incubator/lesson-parallel-python/episodes/delayed-evaluation.md

 ```
 :::

 We can build new primitives from the ground up.
-An important function frequently found where non-standard evaluation strategies are involved is `gather`.
+An important function that is found frequently where non-standard evaluation strategies are involved is `gather`.
 We can implement `gather` as follows:

 ~~~python
 @delayed